cjdbarlow/Part-One/unclotting.md

     * High blood flow
     Especially where flow is turbulent (large arteries).
     * Maximise laminar flow
-    Glycocalyx smoothes flow.
+    Glycocalyx smooths flow.

 * **Inhibition of platelet adhesion and activation**
-NO, prostacyclin, and ectonucleotides (which degrade ADP) inhibit platelet activation.
+NO, prostacyclin, and ectonucleotidases  (which degrade ADP) inhibit platelet activation.

 * **Membrane-bound anticoagulant proteins**